Creating a Holiday Relapse Prevention Plan

 • Gift-giving stress: The pressure to give and receive gifts can create anxiety.
 Remember the value of your presence over presents.

 • Holiday parties: Alcohol is usually readily available at Christmas parties.
-Prioritize sober celebrations or have a non-alcoholic beverage in hand.
+Prioritize sober Christmas celebrations or have a non-alcoholic beverage in hand.

 By recognizing these triggers and developing strategies to address them, you can navigate the holiday season with confidence and maintain your commitment to sobriety.